jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ## Proof of Type Safety

+For the Type Safety theorem, we need to consider multi-step reduction.
+So we first prove the following lemma which states that if `M —↠ N` and `M` is in `ℰ⟦ A⟧`, then `N` satisfies progress.
+The lemma is by induction on the multi-step reduction.

 ```
 sem-type-safety : ∀ {A} → (M N : Term)
   → (r : M —↠ N)